cadia-lvl/sentiment-analysis/README.md

 1. Ensure Python 3.x is installed.
 2. Install Requirements:
+    ```
-    - `pip install -r requirements.txt`
+    pip install -r requirements.txt
+    ```
-3. Install PyTorch: The CPU version of PyTorch is already specified in the `requirements.txt` file of this project.
-It's recommended that you use the GPU version of PyTorch, visit the [PyTorch Get Started](https://pytorch.org/get-started/locally/) page, select your preferences, and run the provided installation command.
+3. Install PyTorch: It's **recommended** that you use the GPU version (CUDA) of PyTorch, visit the [PyTorch Get Started](https://pytorch.org/get-started/locally/) page, select your preferences, and run the provided installation command.

 ## Machine-translate